S. Krishnan

-S. Krishnan is a 1989 batch Indian Administrative Service officer of Tamil Nadu cadre who is serving as the Secretary of the Ministry of Electronics and Information Technology since August 2023.
-He has previously worked as Additional Chief Secretary, Department of Industries, Investment Promotion & Commerce, Government of Tamilnadu from March, 2020 to August, 2023.
+S. Krishnan is an Indian Administrative Service officer of Tamil Nadu cadre who is serving as the Secretary to the Government of India since August 2023.
+He has previously worked as Additional Chief Secretary, Department of Industries in Tamil Nadu Government from March, 2020 to August, 2023.

 Prior to his present assignment, Krishnan held some key positions in the Government of Tamil Nadu, such as, Additional Chief Secretary, Department of Industries (Tamil Nadu) and Principal Secretary in Department of Housing and Urban Development (Tamil Nadu).
 He was also the inaugural CEO of Tamil Nadu Infrastructure Development Board and chairman of the Fifth Tamil Nadu State Finance Commission.

 Activities undertaken as secretary

 He oversees critical initiatives such as: